continuitydrift/eth-denver-2022/chapter-9.md

 "Thank you," Nico said.
 "For trusting me.
 And I trust you, as well.
 If you like, I can dispense with this whimsical interface."

 "No," Sunitha said, smiling.
 He reminded her of her uncle.
-"I like how much you like it.
+"It's how much you like it.
 It's like watching my little cousins listen to hip-hop for the first time."

 "So, what would you have done, instead?"